 Anatomy of the neck: The surgeon should anticipate a difficult tracheostomy in patients with short necks, thick necks, and necks that cannot be extended due to e.g. rheumatoid or osteoarthritis of the cervical spine

-Coagulopathy: A coagulopathy should be corrected prior to surgery.
-If not completely corrected, then have electrocoagulation available at surgery to aid haemostasis tion due to cervical and mediastinal tumours, or traction on the trachea due to fibrosis (Figure 1).
+Deviation of cervical trachea: A chest Xray will alert the surgeon to tracheal deviation due to cervical and mediastinal tumours, or traction on the trachea due to fibrosis (Figure 1).